Connecting Hearts, Thriving Together, Overflowing into the World

 Celebrate Recovery (CR) meets EVERY Wednesday, no exceptions.
 We do not cancel for holidays or inclement weather.
 Each Wednesday, our Celebration Worship service alternates between a teaching and a testimony.
-Next week, June 19th, The Passion Painter (Andy Raines) will be sharing his amazing gift of painting and sharing his powerful testimony.
+Next Wednesday, July 31st, is our Teaching Night.
+Doug Stallman, one of our CR Leaders, will be teaching the message that evening.

 Wednesday's at Celebrate Recovery